'Avengers' outguns 'Battleship' at box offices

 Lions Gate, Alcon Entertainment and Phoenix Pictures produced the movie with a budget in the high $30 millions, reducing their risk with partnerships and foreign pre-sales.

-Universal Pictures, a unit of Comcast Corp (CMCSA.O), released "Battleship."
-Lions Gate Entertainment Corp LGF.N released "What to Expect."
-"Dark Shadows" was distributed by Time Warner Inc's (TWX.N) Warner Bros studio.
-Paramount Pictures, a unit of Viacom Inc (VIAB.O), released "The Dictator."
+Universal Pictures, a unit of Comcast Corp, released "Battleship."
+Lions Gate Entertainment Corp released "What to Expect."
+"Dark Shadows" was distributed by Time Warner Inc's Warner Bros studio.
+Paramount Pictures, a unit of Viacom Inc, released "The Dictator."

 (Reporting By Lisa Richwine and Piya Sinha-Roy; Editing by Bob Tourtellotte and Vicki Allen)